SAP-samples/generative-ai-codejam/exercises/01-explore-genai-hub.md

 👉 Try to add something funny to the `System Message` like "always respond like a pirate" and try the prompts again.
 You can also instruct it to speak more technically, like a developer, or more polished, like in marketing.

 👉 Have the model count letters in words.
 For example how often the letter **r** occurs in **strawberry**.
 Can you come up with a prompt that counts it correctly?
+If your model did it correctly try if an older version like GPT-3.5 still does it wrong.

 ## Use the Prompt Editor in Generative AI Hub